BRING AND NOT TO BRING!

 • Sunscreen

-• Bags for garbage and recycling
+• Trash bags and recycling bags

 • Portable ashtray for smokers